stleary/stars-at-night/README.md

 # The Stars At Night
 The Stars at Night is a WordPress plugin.
 It is intended for use by amateur astronomers and others interested in tracking astronomical data for their location.
-For now, that includes tables for the Moon, planets, ISS, and Iridium flares visible from your local area.
+For now, that includes tables for the Moon and planets visible from your local area.

-The plugin is activated by the shortcode “stars-at-night”.
+The plugin is activated by the shortcode \[stars-at-night\].
 Here is an example:

-\[stars-at-night name=”COE Observing Field” lat=30.891 long=-97.4265 timezone=America/Chicago days=10\]
+\[stars-at-night name=\"COE Observing Field\" lat=30.891 long=-97.4265 timezone=America/Chicago days=10\]

 * **name** : (location name: can be anything)
 * **lat** : latitude.
 North of the equator is positive, South is negative.